 What We Do

-The Resilient America Roundtable partners with its pilot communities to help community decision makers and stakeholders build approaches for deciding how and where to invest resources to mitigate risk and build resilience in ways that allow them to explain and communicate those investment decisions.
+The Roundtable partners with four pilot communities to help community decision makers and other community stakeholders build approaches for deciding how and where to invest resources to mitigate risk and build resilience in ways that allow them to explain and communicate those investment decisions.
 The Roundtable also engages with a network of communities that participate alongside the pilot communities in Roundtable events and activities.

 The benefits of the partnership between the Roundtable and the pilot communities include:

-Access to knowledge.
+Access to expertise.
 Pilot communities engage with the Roundtable’s network of scientific, technical, and policy experts.
 The Roundtable can help translate science into actions that build resilience for the pilot communities.